FDunigan/Bamazon/README.md

 # Bamazon
-A Customer interface allowing a user to shop through a database of products.
+A customer interface allowing a user to shop through a database of products.

+# Begin Shopping
+node bamazonCustomer.js